pinobatch/pently/docs/bytecode.md

 * Rates $10-$1B
   Fractional rates in 256ths of a semitone per frame, where $10 to
   $1B set the numerator to 4, 8, 12, 16, 24, 32, 48, 64, 96, 128,
   192, or 384.
+This crosses a semitone in 64, 32, 21.3, 16, 10.7, 8,
+  5.3, 4, 2.7, 2, 1.3, or 0.7 frames.
 * Rates $20-$27
-  Constant-time slides, where the instantaneous rate is 1/2, 1/4, 1/8, 1/16, 1/32, 1/64, 1/128, or 1/256 of the remaining distance
-  to the target pitch per frame, like a first-order low-pass filter.
+  Constant-time slides, passing pitch through a first-order low-pass filter with a time constant (τ) of 2, 4, 8, 16, 32, 64, 128, or 256
+  frames.
+For example, with a time constant of 8 frames, the pitch changes by 1/8 of the remaining distance to the target pitch per frame, and it takes 8 frames to go about 1 - 1/e = 63% of the way to the target pitch.

 Finally, to end the pattern, use `PATEND`.
 This isn't strictly necessary if a pattern is always interrupted at its end, but if it